Outside of Gallagher Hall at Night

 The Graduate School of Management at UC Davis brings together distinguished scholars and industry experts from all over the world.
 Alongside our students, they create a vibrant educational experience with real-world relevance and a culture of camaraderie.

 Our instructors have both academic expertise and practical experience, giving you a well-rounded and relevant MBA education.
-Plus, with a low student-to-faculty ratio, these high-quality faculty will know you by name and serve as mentors as you grow your professional network after graduation.
+Plus, with a low student-to-faculty ratio, these diverse, high-quality faculty get to know you by first name and serve as mentors as you grow your professional network after graduation.

 OR